sachseka/eatPrep/tests/testthat/_snaps/evalPbc.md

     Code
       evalPbc(test_pbc, mistypes = c("mnr", "mbd", "mir", "mbi"))
     Message <cliMessage>
-      [36mi[39m 'catPbc' contains other values than 0, 1 and the specified mistypes: Other value(s): [32mmycode[39m
+      [36mi[39m [34mcatPbc[39m contains other values than 0, 1 and the specified mistypes: Other
+      value(s): [32mmycode[39m
       [32mv[39m Excellent, no attractors (score 1) were chosen with a frequency of zero.
       [32mv[39m Excellent, no distractors (score 0) were chosen with a frequency of zero.